+- §1 Purpose and Authority.
+These rules are adopted pursuant to sections 127A-11, 12, 13, 25, 29, and 31, Hawaii Revised Statutes, to respond to the COVID-19 emergency declared by the governor and have the force and effect of law. - §2 Limited Suspension.
 Chapter 92, HRS, Part I. Meetings, is suspended to the extent necessary to enable boards as defined in Section 92-2, to conduct meetings without any board members or members of the public physically present in the same location.
-The physical locations of the board members need not be listed on the agenda.

-Boards are discouraged from meeting during the emergency disaster relief period and should only be meeting as necessary to comply with a law, operational necessity, or in furtherance of emergency responses to COVID-19.

-If a board holds a meeting:

-- Notice of meetings must be electronically posted and electronically provided to notification lists consistent with section 92-7; however, posting at the site of the meeting or at a centralized location in a public building is not required. - Board packets, consistent with Section 92-7.5, must be electronically posted as soon as practicable under current conditions. - Boards must accept written testimony from the public. - Boards must comply with the requirements to keep and electronically post meeting minutes consistent with Section 92-9. - The quorum requirements in Section 92-15 must be met for all meetings.
+The physical locations of the board members need not be listed on the agenda. - §2 Board Meetings. (a) Boards are discouraged from meeting during the emergency disaster relief period and should only be meeting as necessary to comply with a law, operational necessity, or in furtherance of emergency responses to COVID-19. - (b) If a board holds a meeting: - (1) Notice of meetings must be electronically posted and electronically provided to notification lists consistent with section 92-7; however, posting at the site of the meeting or at a centralized location in a public building is not required. - (2) Board packets, consistent with Section 92-7.5, must be electronically posted as soon as practicable under current conditions. - (3) Boards must accept written testimony from the public. - (4) Boards must comply with the requirements to keep and electronically post meeting minutes consistent with Section 92-9. - (5) The quorum requirements in Section 92-15 must be met for all meetings.

-If a board has the staffing, technological and other resources to hold a secure video-teleconference (i.e., video and audio), it must in good faith attempt to provide the public with the opportunity to observe the meeting as it happens and an opportunity to provide oral testimony.
-No board action shall be invalid if the board's good faith efforts to implement remote technology for public observations and comments do not work.

-If a board does not have the staffing, technological or other resources to hold a secure video-teleconference (i.e., it is limited to audio only), it must provide the public with the opportunity to listen to the teleconference as it happens and should make a good faith effort to provide the public with the opportunity to provide oral testimony.

-Boards are encouraged to consider the following guidelines:

-• Board members should be clearly visible and/or audible consistent with the remote technology used by the board.

-- At the start of all meetings, the presiding officer should announce the names of the participating members. - For audio-only teleconferencing, each speaker should repeat their name before making remarks. - Votes should be conducted by roll call so that it is clear how each board member voted. - To preserve the executive nature of any portion of a meeting closed to the public, the presiding officer should confirm with staff that no unauthorized person is present and has access to the executive session. - When resources exist to readily do so, boards should record meetings and make the recordings electronically available to the public as soon as practicable after a meeting.
+- (c) If a board has the staffing, technological and other resources to hold a secure video-teleconference (i.e., video and audio), it must in good faith attempt to provide the public with the opportunity to observe the meeting as it happens and an opportunity to provide oral testimony.
+No board action shall be invalid if the board's good faith efforts to implement remote technology for public observations and comments do not work. - (d) If a board does not have the staffing, technological or other resources to hold a secure video-teleconference (i.e., it is limited to audio only), it must provide the public with the opportunity to listen to the teleconference as it happens and should make a good faith effort to provide the public with the opportunity to provide oral testimony. - (e) Boards are encouraged to consider the following guidelines: - (1) Board members should be clearly visible and/or audible consistent with the remote technology used by the board. - (2) At the start of all meetings, the presiding officer should announce the names of the participating members. - (3) For audio-only teleconferencing, each speaker should repeat their name before making remarks. - (4) Votes should be conducted by roll call so that it is clear how each board member voted. - (5) To preserve the executive nature of any portion of a meeting closed to the public, the presiding officer should confirm with staff that no unauthorized person is present and has access to the executive session.\ - (6) When resources exist to readily do so, boards should record meetings and make the recordings electronically available to the public as soon as practicable after a meeting.